bkesterbyld/fabulous-oregano/content/pages/pricing.md

           location (Western US, Eastern US, Europe, Asia) your domain runs on but we are not providing you either databases or instances.
 You get a slice of our overall compute.
-      - question: How do I prevent lock-in?
+      - question: What's a domain?
         answer: >
           We put your bit domain at the cloud provider (AWS, Azure, Digital Ocean) of choice and you have full download and API access to your